Skip to content

 Short answers, pulled from the story.

-When did the Dutch Golden Age period begin and end?
+When did the Dutch Golden Age begin and end?

-The Dutch East India Company founded in 1602 became one of history's first multinational corporations financed by shares.
-This company received a Dutch monopoly on Asian trade lasting two centuries before becoming the largest commercial enterprise of its century.
+The VOC, or Dutch East India Company, was founded in 1602 and became one of the first multinational corporations in history.
+Financed through shares that established the Amsterdam Stock Exchange, it held a monopoly on Asian trade for two centuries and became the largest commercial enterprise of the seventeenth-century world.